 SD-WAN with Dynamic Mesh Tunnels

 When a dynamic tunnel is created between two CloudGen Firewalls both using multiple transports, the dynamic tunnel will create a transport with the SD-WAN ID of 0 for Bulk and Quality SD-WAN classes used in at least one of the static VPN tunnels.
 This means that for two remote VPN services using multiple transports in the SD-WAN class bulk, the dynamic tunnel will be created with a single Bulk0 transport.
 The source networks from the static tunnels are assigned to the transports of the dynamic tunnel according to their SD-WAN class.
 For example, if a network was previously routed through the bulk3 transport, it will be assigned to the bulk0 transport of the dynamic tunnel.
-The VPN hub must act as SD-WAN master, and the remote units as SD-WAN slaves.
-The remote firewalls will learn the dynamic mesh settings from the SD-WAN master.
-When two SD-WAN slaves communicate with each other, the transport is chosen by the SD-WAN Transport Selection configured for the connection object of the CloudGen Firewall initiating the connection.
+The VPN hub must act as SD-WAN primary, and the remote units as SD-WAN secondaries.
+The remote firewalls will learn the dynamic mesh settings from the SD-WAN primary.
+When two SD-WAN secondaries communicate with each other, the transport is chosen by the SD-WAN Transport Selection configured for the connection object of the CloudGen Firewall initiating the connection.
 Make sure the Fallback policy allows the use of the SD-WAN ID 0 of each transport.
 It is recommended to use identical firewall connection objects for all remote firewalls.

 - Traffic Shaping must be applied to the VPN interface and not directly to the transport.